Cornelia Parker book (limited edition) - Thames and Hudson

 Description

-This book, arranged chronologically to showcase the evolution of her thinking and practice, also features five thematic essays by curator and writer Iwona Blazwick.
-Over 175 works are illustrated, each accompanied by the artist’s own commentary.
-The book includes an introduction by Yoko Ono and an essay by Bruce Ferguson, placing Parker's work in context.
+This book, arranged chronologically to showcase the evolution of her thinking and practice, also includes five thematic essays by curator and writer Iwona Blazwick.
+Over 175 works are illustrated, each accompanied by commentary from the artist herself.
+The volume features an introduction by Yoko Ono and an essay by Bruce Ferguson, placing Parker's work within a broader context.

 This edition is limited to 150 copies, each containing a black-and-white photographic print titled “Truth to Materials,” 2013, individually numbered and signed by the artist.

-The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
+The Thames & Hudson manufactory was established in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad public.
-To reflect their international perspective, the company's name combined the rivers flowing through London and New York, represented in their logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts (performing arts, decorative arts, crafts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent, family-run publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The company is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, a subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating in different markets and languages, allowing for large print runs and reducing unit production costs.
-Neurath’s concept was the first of many innovations introduced by Thames & Hudson into the publishing world.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating across different markets and in various languages, to produce large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Seeking to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath established his own publishing company, with offices in London and New York, in the fall of 1949.
+Seeking to continue the collectible book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing company, establishing offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

 Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who from the 1950s contributed to pioneering interest in archaeology, both in book form and television.
 Over 34 titles have been published in this series over 34 years.
 The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.